-- 5.2.1 The incorporeal right to shoot deer can be let separately from the deer forest and can constitute a unit of valuation separate to that of the deer forest. - 5.2.2 No separate entry should be made for the corporeal subject that is the deer forest.
-The rationale being that the value of such lands and heritages is exhausted by the value of the shooting rights.
+5.2.1 The incorporeal right to shoot deer can be let separately from the deer forest and can constitute a unit of valuation separate to that of the deer forest.

-- 5.2.3 Where the deer forest is owner occupied, and is solely used as such, then the value of shooting rights exhaust the value of the deer forest.
-Accordingly, no additional value should be attributed to the corporeal subject that is the deer forest. - 5.2.4 The rights to shoot over a deer forest are to be valued by the application of a rate per hectare. - 5.2.5 In the absence of sufficient local evidence to merit a variation, the appropriate rates per hectare and quantum allowances are shown at Appendix 1 and Appendix 2, respectively.
+- 5.2.2 No separate entry should be made for the corporeal subject that is the deer forest.
+The rationale being that the value of such lands and heritages is exhausted by the value of the shooting rights. - 5.2.3 Where the deer forest is owner occupied, and is solely used as such, then the value of shooting rights exhaust the value of the deer forest.
+Accordingly, no additional value should be attributed to the corporeal subject that is the deer forest. - 5.2.4 The rights to shoot over a deer forest are to be valued by the application of a rate per hectare. - 5.2.5 In the absence of sufficient local evidence to merit a variation, a statement of quantum allowances is shown at Appendix 1.